wiaa

 Coach Marin goes above and beyond with coaching.
 He makes sure students come every day ready to learn and leave ready to compete.
 His loyalty to his athletes and his honor for his sport does not go unnoticed.

-RYAN SCOTT – WEST VALLEY (YAKIMA) FOOTBALL + BASEBALL
+RYAN SCOTT – WEST VALLEY (YAKIMA) FOOTBALL + BASEBALLRyan Scott

 Coach Scott exemplifies the army values both on and off the field.
 His unwavering loyalty to his players and staff fosters a cohesive team environment built on trust and camaraderie.
 Coach Scott upholds the highest standards of honor and integrity, serving as a role model of ethical behavior.